 In 2003, we established the Y&H Ambassadors programme in Wellington, and Y&H also got published by Playmarket as part of its Play Series.
 Pip Hall (Queen Bee), Lauren Jackson (Exchange) and Miria George’s (Urban Hymns), work which had all been originally commissioned by Y&H for the Festival.

-With the Y&H Schools Tour now well and truly a fixture on the term 2 calendar and the schools Ambassador programme a firm Wellington favourite, Y&H is turning its attention to re-inventing the Festival of New Theatre and looking at ways to support the next generation of New Zealand actors and playwrights.
+With the Y&H Tours now well and truly a fixture on the term 2 calendar and the schools Ambassador programme a firm Wellington favourite, Y&H is turning its attention to re-inventing the Festival of New Theatre and looking at ways to support the next generation of New Zealand actors and playwrights.